JUNE UPDATE: Superintendent Shuffle: 2023 turnovers at education’s helm

 Teton

-Megan Christiansen was recently named as Teton School District’s superintendent.
+Megan Christiansen was named as Teton School District’s superintendent.
 Her predecessor, Monte Woolstenhulme, announced his resignation on Oct.
 3 after controversial raises.

 “Being named the new superintendent has brought about all emotions,” Christiansen told Teton Valley News.
 “I feel energized, hopeful, and ready to get to work, but I also feel a sense of sadness and loss because I love my two schools and will miss the students, staff, and parents I see every day.
 Being the first woman superintendent in Teton Valley will hopefully inspire all children to know that anything is possible if you work hard, do all things with passion, and follow your heart.”